jeffcrouse/fantasy.js/README.md

 ### v0.2
 - Make a grid of videos instead of sequential editing -- but keep old editing styles. command line option for editing style.
 - Sorting videos by views results in 100% porn results from pornhub.
 Is this a problem?
 Should we force results from all sites?
+- Make an interactive process for inputting parameters (make it default, but full command-line mode should remain available).
+Write them all to project file.
+Allow restarting at any time.
+- use curl do download mp3

 ### Someday/Maybe
 - Launch standalone executable as an NPM module, ``sudo npm install -g fantasy.js``